The Best Ways to Ship Frozen and Perishable FoodPosted On 8th March 2019

 You’ll need to choose a shipping partner you trust, and whose rates fit within your budget.
 There is no guaranteed cheapest way to ship perishables.
 The cost will depend on what you’re shipping, who you’re shipping with, and where you’re sending it.
 So, make sure to do your homework and find a partner that best suits your needs.

-The most important part of shipping perishable food is ensuring it will arrive before it spoils.
+The most important part of perishable food shipping is ensuring it will arrive before it spoils.
 You may be about to ask how to ship perishables overnight, but while some items will need to arrive within a day, others might be able to keep for two days or more.

 Can you ship frozen food?